Digital India Initiative

-Cert-Fin will be an umbrella Cert for the financial sector and report to Indian Computer Emergency Response Team (Cert-In) at the national level, in accordance with the information technology Act and rules.
+- Cert-Fin will act as an umbrella Cert for the financial sector and report to Indian Computer Emergency Response Team (Cert-In) at the national level, in accordance with the information technology Act and rules.

-Cert-Fin will work closely with all financial-sector regulators and stakeholders on issues of cyber
+- Cert-Fin will work closely with all financial-sector regulators and stakeholders on issues of cyber security.

 - Cert-Fin will be an independent body, to be set up as a company under Section 8 of the Companies Act, 2013, with a governing board.